-The main reasons for this sensor was chosen were:
+The main reasons for choosing this sensor were:

-- Good resolution in measurements.
+- Very good resolution in measurements.

 - Reliability under extreme conditions.

 - Anti-water vapor interference.

 - No poisoning.

-- Low power consumption.
+- Very low power consumption.

+- Expandable for future applications.

 - Quality measurement of the amounts of CO2 present in the air.

-- C. Thermal camera.
-IXNAMIKI OLINKI is equipped whit a micro thermal camera.
-FLIR Lepton[®] is a radiometric-capable LWIR camera solution that is smaller than a dime.
+C. Thermal camera.
+IXNAMIKI OLINKI is equipped with a micro thermal camera.
+AMG8833 Panasonic[®] is a radiometric-capable LWIR camera solution that is smaller than a dime.